doctorfree/nvim-lazyman/README.md

 -- set relative numbered lines conf.relative_number = false
--- always show tabs; 0 never, 1 only if at least two tab pages, 2 always -- see enable_tabline below to disable or enable the tabline conf.showtabline = 2
+-- always show tabs; 0 never, 1 only if at least two tab pages, 2 always -- see enable_tabline below to disable or enable the tabline plugin conf.showtabline = 2
 -- enable or disable listchars conf.list = true